Diskercader/cse5544final/README.md

 ### **Acknowledgement**

-Data used in this repository is publically available on Kaggle.
+Data used in this repository is publicly available on Kaggle.
 It can be found at https://www.kaggle.com/datasets/salvatorerastelli/spotify-and-youtube.
 We thank Salvatore Rastelli, Marco Guarisco, and Marco Sallustio for making this data available.